emfoursolutions/trakbridge/README.md

 **First-time login**:
 - Username: `admin`
 - Password: `TrakBridge-Setup-2025!`
-- You'll be forced to change the password on first login
+- You'll be forced to change the password on first logins

 ### Python Development